 Prevent operates in a pre-criminal space, before any criminal activity has taken place.
 Prevent is about supporting and protecting those people that might be susceptible to radicalisation, ensuring that individuals are diverted away before the crime is committed.

 Channel is a key strand of the Prevent Strategy.
 It is an early intervention multi-agency approach to safeguarding people at risk of radicalisation and providing early intervention to protect and divert them away from the risk of committing criminal acts.
 Intervention may include diversionary activities such as sport, or aim to support an individual for example, with health, education, housing or employment.
 Targeted interventions might include the opportunity to meet with religious scholars.
 This would help to increase knowledge and understanding of doctrine in order to counter distorted and extremist interpretations of religious texts.

 Channel is attended by CFT’s Prevent Lead so RCHT are represented in this forum and clinicians are invited to attend as and when needed.

 What to do if you have concerns:

-Our staff have a responsibility to recognise and report possible concerns about radicalisation.
-The responsibility extends to reporting concerns about staff members also.
+Our staff has a responsibility to recognise and report possible concerns about radicalisation.
+This responsibility extends to reporting concerns about staff members as well.

 To report concerns to the Police, call 101.
 If there is an emergency, call 999 or the Anti-Terrorism Hotline on 0800 789 321.